BottlecapDave/HomeAssistant-OctopusEnergy/_docs/sensors/gas.md

 `sensor.octopus_energy_gas_{{METER_SERIAL_NUMBER}}_{{MPRN_NUMBER}}_previous_accumulative_cost`

 The total cost for the previous day, including the standing charge.

+> Please note that this will only populate once the consumption data is available.

 | Attribute | Type | Description |
 |-----------|------|-------------|